firmansusanto/ecommerce/README.md

 Belajaran

 Be aware , this is only for educational purpose only .
-This is mine and i build it with blood and sweat .
+This is mine and i built it with blood and sweat .

 Thanks